William-King977/eng84_final_frontend/README.md

 The above command will run a localhost server on port 8000 on your machine.
 To view the app, open any browser and enter `127.0.0.1:8000` or `localhost:8000` as the URL.

+## Styles and libraries
+- Style formatting has been added to the HTML structure using CSS and JS.
+- Jinja2 template library

 ## Environment variables
 The application tries to get a data file from an S3 bucket.
 To get the data, the `boto3` module is used.
 However, the module requires some environment variables to be set in order to work correctly.
 Specifically:
 - `AWS_ACCESS_KEY_ID`: Access key for AWS IAM role